 Audio Conferencing is the ability to join a Teams meeting from a regular phone and dial out from a meeting to a phone number.
-Be sure you've reviewed Meetings rollout as part of rolling out Audio Conferencing in your organization.
+Be sure you review Meetings rollout as part of rolling out Audio Conferencing in your organization.

 Audio Conferencing deployment decisions

 This article helps you decide whether to change any of the default Audio Conferencing settings, based on your organization's profile and business requirements, then it walks you through each change.
-We've split the settings into two groups, starting with the core set of changes you're more likely to make.
-The second group includes the additional settings you may want to configure, based on your organization's needs.
+We split the settings into two groups, starting with the core set of changes you're more likely to make.
+The second group includes the additional settings you might want to configure, based on your organization's needs.

 Audio Conferencing prerequisites

-Before you can roll out Audio Conferencing for Teams, consider the following:
+Before you can roll out Audio Conferencing for Teams, consider these questions:

 |Is Audio Conferencing available for my country/region?

 |To find out if Audio Conferencing is available for your country/region, see Country and region availability for Audio Conferencing and Calling Plans.

 |Do my users have the proper licensing for Teams Audio Conferencing?

 |Audio Conferencing licenses are available as part of a Microsoft 365 or Office 365 E5 .
 Audio conferencing licenses are also available as an add-on service for a Microsoft 365 Business Standard, E1, or E3 subscription.